rrazcueta/moonveil/docs/players/encounters/actions.md

 # Actions

-When you take your action, you can choose from these or do something else you can reasonably attempt
+When you take an action, choose from one of these or anything else you could reasonably attempt in a handful of seconds.

-## 1. Attack
+## Attack

 Make an attack to damage an enemy.
 First confirm the target: